eoinkelly/notes/ai/coursera-machine-learning.md

 In general

-* you can only mutltiply matrices if their dimensions match
+* you can only multiply matrices if their dimensions are compatible e.g. $m x n \times n x o$
 * when multiplying matrices $A \times B = C$, the $i_{th}$ column of matrix $C$ is obtained by multiplying matrix $A$ by the $i_{th}$ column of matrix $B$

-Matrix multiplication properties
+#### Matrix multiplication is not commutative

-* scalar mutiplication is commutative, matrix multiplication is not. $A \times B \neq B \times A$
+Scalar mutiplication is commutative, matrix multiplication is not. $A \times B \neq B \times A$

+Remember you can only multiply matrices if their dimensions are compatible i.e. $m x n \times n x o$ works but $n x o \times m x n$ does not.

+#### Matrix multiplication is associative

-* scalar multiplication is associative and so is matrix multiplication.
+Scalar multiplication is associative and so is matrix multiplication (it doesn't matter how you group the terms in a multiplication)

 $$
 A \times B \times C
 $$